Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 This is the openEO cookbook that you can refer to to get a first idea on how to solve problems with the openEO API in the three client languages Python, R and JavaScript.
 It describes how to implement simple use cases in a pragmatic way.

 Please refer to the getting started guides for [JavaScript](https://openeo.org/documentation/1.0/javascript), [Python](https://openeo.org/documentation/1.0/python/) and [R](https://openeo.org/documentation/1.0/r/) if you have never worked with the openEO API.
-This guide requires you to have a basic idea of how to establish a connection to a backend and how to explore that backend.
+This guide requires you to have a basic idea of how to establish a connection to a back-end and how to explore that back-end.

 ::: tip References
 * [openEO processes documentation](https://openeo.org/documentation/1.0/processes.html)
-* [openEO hub](https://openeo.org/documentation/1.0/processes.html) to discover backends with available data and processes
+* [openEO hub](https://openeo.org/documentation/1.0/processes.html) to discover back-ends with available data and processes
 * [openEO web editor](https://editor.openeo.org) to visually build process graphs and execute jobs
 :::

 Throughout these guides, code examples for all three client languages are given.
 Select your preferred language with the code switcher on the right-hand side to set all examples to that language.

-## Connecting to a Backend
+## Connecting to a back-end

-Click the link below to see how to connect to backend via openID.
+Click the link below to see how to connect to back-end via openID.
 You can call the connection object `con` to avoid confusion throughout the rest of the tutorials.

 <CodeSwitcher>
 <template v-slot:py>